Terms & Conditions

 3.1 The price for the Services shall be as set out in the relevant Proposal (the “Price”).

-3.2 The Prices are exclusive of VAT (or equivalent sales tax).
+3.2 The Prices are exclusive of sales tax.

-3.3 The Customer shall pay any applicable VAT to Flair on receipt of a valid VAT invoice.
+3.3 The Customer shall pay any applicable sales tax to Flair on receipt of a valid sales tax invoice.

 3.4 Flair shall invoice the Customer for the Services in accordance with the timeframes and intervals set out in the Proposal.